ornldaac/cmr-metadata-query/README.md

 ## REQUIREMENTS

-`update_metadata_curl_files.py` requires Python 2 or above with no additional third-party packages.
+`update_metadata_curl_files.py` requires Python 2 or above.
+See [requirements.txt](requirements.txt) for a list of required Python packages.
 It has been tested with Python 2.7, 3.6 and 3.7.